Climate Reporter Intern - Desert Research Institute

 The Native Climate project, led by the Desert Research Institute, is a new USDA-funded project to support climate resilience planning and address long-standing issues related to climate injustice in Indian Country through culturally-appropriate information sharing.

-Native Climate seeks Climate Reporter Interns to write news stories about the impacts of climate change on Native American communities in the Southwest and Northern Plains regions of the US.
-Interns will report on stories about climate impacts and adaptations by tribes located in their regions, and gain experience developing multi-media communications for the web and social media.
+Native Climate seeks Native American Students interested in building skills in journalism to write news stories about the impacts of climate change on Native American communities in the Southwest and Northern Plains regions of the US.
+Climate Reporter Interns will report on stories about climate impacts and adaptations by tribes located in their regions, and gain experience developing multi-media communications for the web and social media.
 Articles will be published to the Native Climate website and shared among project partners.

 This position will work remotely with regularly scheduled check-ins via Zoom, under the direction of the Native Climate communications coordinator.